dartmouth-cs98/mh-hack-a-thing-2/README.md

 <br/>

 ## What Did I Attempt To Build
-In my hack-a-thing mini project, I attempted to build a version of the popular android game "Color Bump"
+In my hack-a-thing mini project, I attempted to build a version of the popular android game "Color Bump."
+Much of the project didn't involve actual code.
+The graphical elements were constructed in Unity.

 ## What I Learned
 This was my first time using working Unity3D and C#.
 Working through this hack-a-thing game me some knowledge and confidence in working with this technology.
 I was originally unaware that C# and Unity were used in tandem to create functional mobile / computer games.
 I am definitely interested in obtaining a better grasp of these technologies down the road.